Dragon Warrior II (NES)

 Overall, Dragon Warrior 2 was a giant step forward from past efforts on the NES.
 Today, it's hardly a revolutionary game, but it still provides some good fun if you can find a copy.
 A copy at Funcoland can go for over thirty bucks.
 It's worth it though, as Dragon Warrior games have steadily gone up in value over the years.
 You'll get a solid return for your investment in good gameplay and a high resale.

-If you enjoyed this Dragon Warrior II review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Dragon Warrior II review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!